LOZORD/me/ideas.markdown

 - Uber for Ninjas: hire people to find other people for you
   - E.g. you and your friend are mutually lost at a large event
 - Mobile keyboard for learning a new human language
+- An app that turns all right hand emoji into left hand emoji.

 ## Artificial Intelligence, Machine Learning, and Natural Language Processing